Higher Secondary Certificate: History

+By countries

 Bangladesh

-The Board of Secondary and Higher Secondary Education in Bangladesh recognises "Higher Secondary Education" under the clause 1(5) of the "Board of Trustees".
-Higher Secondary Education comprises (a) general, (b) vocational, (c) technical, or (d) special education with the combination of varied courses.
-It is the continuation of the "Secondary Education Courses" and it precedes the " Tertiary Education" governed by the Universities.
-Class XI - XII is the range of "Higher Secondary Education" that roughly covers 16-17 years of age group youth in the context of Bangladesh.
+In Bangladesh, education is compulsory for 10 years and pupils will receive a secondary school certificate.
+The HSC is the continuation of the "Secondary Education Courses" and it precedes the " Tertiary Education" governed by the Universities.
+Class XI - XII roughly covers the 16-17 age group in the context of Bangladesh.

-After 10 years of schooling at the primary and secondary level, maybe years of passing students (16+) who succeed in passing the Secondary School Certificate (SSC) examination have the option of joining a college for a two-year higher secondary education in respective areas of specialization or enrolling in a technical or polytechnic institute.
-After the two-year higher secondary education based on the national curriculum, one has to sit for the public examination called the Higher Secondary Certificate examination conducted by the education boards.
+After 10 years of schooling at the primary and secondary level, students who succeed in passing the Secondary School Certificate (SSC) examination have the option of joining a college for a two-year higher secondary education in respective areas of specialization or enrolling in a technical or polytechnic institute.
+After the two-year higher secondary education based on the national curriculum, students will sit the Higher Secondary Certificate public examination conducted by the education boards.

 Students of Islamic religious and English medium streams also sit for their respective public examinations, Alim and A-Level, conducted by the Bangladesh Madrasah Education Board, London/Cambridge University and Pearson Edexcel to qualify for further education.
-Every year, the HSC exam usually starts in April in Bangladesh, and the routine gets published two months before the examination.
+Every year, the HSC exam usually starts in April in Bangladesh, and the exam timetable will be published two months before the examination.

 There are nine Boards of Intermediate and Secondary Education responsible for conducting the public examinations also responsible for recognizing the private educational institutes.

-Because of the COVID-19 pandemic, after a lot of speculation and considerations, the concerned authority decided not to arrange a Higher Secondary Certificate or equivalent examination for the year 2020.
+Because of the COVID-19 pandemic, after a lot of speculation and considerations, the concerned authority decided not to arrange a HSC or equivalent examination for the year 2020.
 Results from two prior exams, JSC and SSC, were averaged and used as the score.

 In 2021, the date and subjects of HSC exam were revised to abridge for the first time.
-The HSC Exam was held on 2nd December and continued till 30th December with only three major subjects for the each group of the students.
+The HSC Exam was held on 2 December and continued till 30 December with only three major subjects for the each group of the students.
 26,784 institutions participated in the exam under nine education boards together with 16,35,240 candidates.

-Higher Secondary Certificate Examination

-The Board of Intermediate and Secondary Education conducts the public examinations like: "Secondary School Certificate Exam (SSC)" and "Higher Secondary School Certificate Exam (HSC), and recognizes the private sector secondary and intermediate level educational institutions.
+The Board of Intermediate and Secondary Education conducts the public examinations.

-There are eleven (11) education Boards to conduct their tasks:
+There are eleven education Boards in Bangladesh: